A-Pro® Salt Lake Valley Home Inspection:

 This could be your last chance to correct installation deficiencies common with new home systems and components failures.
 We highly recommend scheduling your home warranty inspection with us at the beginning of the 11th month.
 This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
 Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
 Regrettably, some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
-Call A-Pro Salt Lake Valley home inspection today before your new home warranty expires, leaving you with safety and performance related deficiencies that should have been corrected.
+Call A-Pro Salt Lake Valley home inspection today before your new home warranty expires, leaving you with safety and performance-related deficiencies that should have been corrected.

 Maintenance Home Inspections

 The Maintenance Home Inspection is a service offered to existing homeowners to help protect what to most of us is our largest investment.
-This is one of the most comprehensive inspections we do since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual only inspection.
+This is one of the most comprehensive inspections we do since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual-only inspection.
 The goal of the Maintenance Home Inspection is to detect potential system failures or other issues within a home to allow the homeowner to make informed and prioritized repairs while hopefully avoiding the major home cost surprises.

-We recommend Maintenance Home Inspections at minimum every three years.
+We recommend Maintenance Home Inspections at a minimum every three years.
 We have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.

 Take control of your home repair budget and improve your ability to communicate with contractors by hiring A-Pro Salt Lake Valley Home Inspection to conduct a Maintenance Home Inspection.